 Teachers were asked to select the QuarkNet workshops or programs where they were participants.
-These responses are summarized in Table 19.
+These responses are summarized in Table 17.
 (Multiple responses were allowed.)
-Most common, teachers indicated that they had participated in a Cosmic Ray e-Lab introduction (43%).
-A total of 146 (or 41%) of the teachers indicated that they had participated in Data Camp.
-Teachers also mentioned the CERN Summer Program (46); World Wide Data Day (17); International Cosmic Day (28); and International Muon Week (352).
+Most common, teachers indicated that they had participated in a Cosmic Ray e-Lab introduction (108).
+A total of 159 teachers indicated that they had participated in Data Camp.
+In addition to the events listed in Table 17, teachers also mentioned the CERN Summer Program (49); World Wide Data Day (19); International Cosmic Day (31); and International Muon Week (39).